QuangHuy54/ChatbotTKPM/README.md

 # Work Management Chatbot Backend API

-This backend API powers a chatbot integrated into the [Work Management Platform](https://github.com/nmkha-github/TKPM), a team project built to help users manage tasks for teams effectively.
+This backend API powers a chatbot integrated into the [Work Management Platform](https://github.com/nmkha-github/TKPM), a group project built to help users manage tasks for teams effectively.
 The chatbot assists users by answering task-related queries, helping them manage workflows, and improving productivity.

 In this project, I have also provided an example of the front-end implementation for the chatbot used for experimentation.
 The front-end is built using **React** with Material-UI for styling, and it communicates with the backend through an API to fetch and respond to user queries.